Michael-Antczak/Startups-class/week 1/Ideas.md

 Say you decided that you want to run a marathon.
 You need to start running a few days a week to **train your muscles** so they can be ready for when the big day comes.
 The same applies to your brain.
 You should **train your brain** to come up with ideas every day.

 ### Idea Journal
-A place where we keep all the ideas that come to us, however stupid they may sound.
+**Ideas are fragile!** We need a place where we can keep all the ideas that come to us, however stupid they may sound initially.

 We care about:
 - having access to it at any given time (online, notebook, anything that works for you)